July 10, 2025

 - Daleep Chhabria, Marketing Expert & Strategist, Growth Forte

 “I entered branding from a completely different industry.
-In previous roles I found myself solving for the problem that I was hired to solve but wanting to expand and make a difference.
-Part of our mission at my firm is only to partner with clients that are developing solutions that will drive benevolence and the greater good.
+In previous roles, I found myself solving the problem that I was hired to solve, but wanting to expand and make a difference.
+Part of our mission at my firm is to partner only with clients that are developing solutions that will drive benevolence and the greater good.
 The difference between what I was doing before and what I’m doing now is that I get to do what I’m passionate about every day!”

 - Jonathan Mentor